Glued To My Crafts

 • Don’t forget to share pictures of the spider creation with us on our Facebook wall!

-Here are some other fun and rather simple Halloween kid craft ideas on Glued To My Crafts right now:
+Here are some other fun and rather simple Halloween craft ideas on Glued To My Crafts right now:

 • Paper Plate Jack O’ Lantern

-• Recycled Egg Carton Spider
+• Egg Carton Spider

 • Terra Cotta Pot Pumpkin